enkidevs/curriculum/Python/Core/how-to-open-a-file-object.md

 # Open file.txt and print the file name

 obj = open("doc.txt","wr")
-print("The file name is: ", obj.mode)
+print("The file name is: ", obj.name)
 ```
 ```